 Eggplant freezes well, but it is usually prepared as a cooked item for freezing.
 It may be sliced, dipped in batter, and fried in deep fat.
 It may be baked, boiled, scalloped, sautéed, creamed, prepared as eggplant Creole, or cooked in many other ways.
 Package well and then freeze rapidly.

-WFLO is indebted to Dr. Jeff Brecht, Institute of Food and Agricultural Sciences, University of Florida, for the review and revision of this topic.
+WFLO is indebted to Dr. Jeff Brecht, Horticultural Sciences Department, University of Florida, for the review and revision of this topic.